anjulituck/weatherdash/README.md

 ## Project Description

+In this project, we are creating a weather dashboard using a Server Side API called [OpenWeather One Call API](https://openweathermap.org/api/one-call-api).
+We are using localstorage to store data and HTML, JS and CSS for front-end functionationality

 ## User Story

 - GIVEN a weather dashboard with form inputs WHEN I search for a city THEN I am presented with current and future conditions for that city and that city is added to the search history